makrai/notes/lee22-meta-learning-survey.md

       * performs comparably with supervised meta-learning methods on FewRel 2.0 benchmark (Gao+ 2019b) on 5-shot evaluation (Bansal+ 2021)

-## Splitting training data from one single dataset into homogenous partitions
+## Splitting training data from one dataset into partitions
-that allow applying meta-learning techniques and therefore improve the perf

 * Huang+ (2018); Guo+ (2019); Wu+ (2019); Jiang+ (2019);
   Chien and Lieow (2019); Li+ (2020b); MacLaughlin+ (2020); Wang+ (2020a);